 HYPERSONIC MISSILES

 Today was the first wartime use of the RS-26 (“Oreshnik”) missile.
 Putin described the “Hazelnut tree” missile as an Intermediate-range ballistic missiles (IRBMs), but in fact, its range places it in the Inter-Continental Ballistic Missile (ICBM) category.
-This is a nuclear warhead delivery vehicle, but Putin had the nuclear warheads replaced with six highly powerful conventional warheads.
+Putin said in the last few days that this missile was originally designed specifically with the United Kingdom in mind.
+This is a nuclear warhead delivery vehicle, but Putin had the nuclear warheads removed and the rocket and six multiple independently-targetable eeentry vehicles (MIRVS) were merely duds.

 There is video of the six warheads on the missile slamming into the Dnipro at a speed between 3,500 and 7,700 miles per hour on Thursday morning.
 Personally, I never saw objects crash into a structure anywhere near that speed.
 It is a stunning video clip to watch.